Kerry Andrew

-Kerry Andrew (born 5 April 1978) is an English composer, performer and author.
+Kerry Andrew is an English composer, performer and author.
 They have won four British Composer Awards.
 They have published three novels and twice been shortlisted for the BBC National Short Story Award.
 They perform alt-folk music as You Are Wolf and have been a long-standing member of Juice Vocal Ensemble.

 Life

 From age 3 to age 6, Andrew lived in Canada with their family.
 The family subsequently returned to the UK and settled in the Buckinghamshire area.
 Andrew earned a BA in Music, MA and PhD in Composition, all from the University of York.

 Career

 Music

 Andrew was Composer in Residence at Handel House Museum during 2010-12, and was Visiting Professor of Music at Leeds College of Music in 2015-16 and 2017-18.
 They won their first British Composer Award in the Making Music Category in 2010 for their choral work Fall, and won two awards in 2014, in the Stage Works category for their wild swimming chamber opera Dart's Love and in the Community or Educational category for their community chamber opera Woodwose, written for Wigmore Hall, and for which they also wrote the libretto.
 They won their fourth award, in the Music for Amateur Musicians category, for who we are, a piece for the massed National Youth Choirs of Great Britain, premiered at the Royal Albert Hall in 2016.

 Andrew's No Place Like, was written for the BBC Ten Pieces scheme, and received BBC Proms performances in both 2017 and 2018.
 They have written large scale pieces for young and non-professional ensembles, including 400 Lewisham-based primary school children at the Royal Festival Hall; for Animate Orchestra, the Junior Trinity Symphony Orchestra and 500 singers of the South London Riverside Partnership at the Royal Albert Hall; and for the massed choirs of the National Youth Choirs of Great Britain at the Royal Albert Hall in their piece 'who we are.'
 They created a concept drawing and vocal EP A Lock Is A Gate for Art on the Underground in 2011, and a work simultaneously performed by 25 community ensembles around the UK for the Landmark Trust.
 In 2015, they wrote a piece for the London Sinfonietta to fight for the National Health Service (featuring the recorded voices of 60 members of the public, including actor/campaigner Michael Sheen) and another for them about the Covid experience in 2021.
 In 2019, they wrote the music for the National Theatre's Rutherford and Son.

 Andrew was a British Council/PRS for Music Foundation Musicians in Residence in China in Spring 2016, spending five weeks in the Henan Province in 2016.
 They made collaborative new rock/traditional-inspired songs based on foxes in folklore.